drew-wks/ASK/README.md

 ASK is different.
 It examines the documents themselves, and then uses AI to answer them in natural language.
 ASK works by analyzing documents that are the most current official policy that exists at a national level.
 Its library contains over 238 policy documents (over 8000 pages)— from Commandant Instructions to ALAUXs to national workshops—managed in a central location.
 Scope is limited to publicly-available, national documents, so it doesn’t include information behind firewall or specific to individual districts, sectors, divisions, etc. That way, even applicants can use it without authentication.

 ## Mission
-Provide members efficient, accurate, and easy access  to the authoritative source of knowledge on any topic in the Auxiliary.
+ASK's mission is to provide members efficient, accurate, and easy access  to the authoritative source of knowledge on any topic in the Auxiliary.

 ## Access
 ASK is available to try [here](https://uscg-auxiliary-ask.streamlit.app/)